arturkw/dev-notes/kafka/Exam notes.md

 ## Confluent Control Center
 `CCC` is a self-hosted GUI with dashboards to centrilized management and monitoring of key components of the platform, including clusters, brokers, schemas, topics, messages, connectors, ksqlDB queries, security, replication and more

+## Confluent Schema Registry
+- `Confluent Schema Registry` allows evolution of schemas according to the configured settings and expanded support for these schema types
+- `Confluent Schema Registry` is a distributed storage layer for schemas which uses Kafka as its underlying storage mechanism
+- `Confluent Schema Registry` provides a serving layer for your metadata.
+It provides a RESTful interface for storing and retrieving your **Avro**, **JSON** Schema, and **Protobuf** schemas.

 ## Message Delivery Guarantees
 - `At-most once` - message loss is possible if the producer doesn't retry on failures